 It just looks amazing,

-See youposted over 2 years ago
+See youposted about 3 years ago

 Ffff, I’m 5’0" and I know I can pull of a maxi skirt, because I own one!
 Just buy one that fits at your natural waistline — the smallest part of your middle — and if it’s still too long, just hem it up.
 (Or wear heels!)
 Tuck in your top, and you’ll simply /look/ taller.
 This is a huge point for shorter girls, to wear long skirts and pants that are high-waisted, with heels.
 You can totally pull it off, I promise.
 Even if you’re curvy, most maxi-skirts are pretty free in the hip area.
 Just shop for them in person and try everything on; you’ll find something that looks good.